-If you are otherwise fit and healthy, there is usually no need to see a doctor if you have flu-like symptoms.
+If you're otherwise fit and healthy, there's usually no need to see a doctor if you have flu-like symptoms.

-- have a long-term medical condition such as diabetes, heart disease, lung disease, kidney or neurological disease
+- you have a long-term medical condition – such as diabetes, heart disease, lung disease, kidney disease or a neurological disease

 If you have flu, you generally start to feel ill within a few days of being infected.

-Symptoms peak after two to three days and you should begin to feel much better after a week or so, although you may feel tired for much longer.
+You should begin to feel much better within a week or so, although you may feel tired for much longer.

-You are usually infectious – that is able to pass on flu to others – a day before your symptoms start, and for a further five or six days.
-Children and people with weaker immune systems, such as cancer patients, may remain infectious for longer.
+You will usually be most infectious from the day your symptoms start and for a further three to seven days.
+Children and people with weaker immune systems may remain infectious for longer.

-Elderly people and anyone with certain long-term medical conditions are more likely to have a bad case of flu, and are also more likely to develop a serious complication such as a chest infection.
+Most people will make a full recovery and won't experience any further problems, but elderly people and people with certain long-term medical conditions are more likely to have a bad case of flu or develop a serious complication, such as a chest infection.

 Read more about the complications of flu.